ppy/osu-wiki/wiki/Tournaments/AOTS/IDTS_1/en.md

 1. Indonesian Taiko Showdown was a one-on-one osu!taiko match.
 2. Participant with most score in a match, wins the round.
-3. Mappools consist of: 6 NoMod, 2 HardRock, 2 Hidden, 2 DoubleTime, 3 FreeMod, and 1 Tiebreaker.
+3. Mappools consist of: 6 NoMod, 2 Hard Rock, 2 Hidden, 2 Double Time, 3 FreeMod, and 1 Tiebreaker.
 4. Usage of Nightcore could be applied if both participants agree to use it.
-5. Participants might use Hidden, HardRock, or NoMod if the FreeMod map was picked.
+5. Participants might use Hidden, Hard Rock, or NoMod if the FreeMod map was picked.
 6. Each participant might ban up to **one** map per match.
 7. Each participant might pick **one** warmup before the match start
    - The warmup cannot exceed **5 minute** mark.